TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: sass-loader.
-A copy of the source code may be downloaded from https://github.com/webpack-contrib/sass-loader.git.
+The following software may be included in this product: sass-loader, webpack-cli.
+A copy of the source code may be downloaded from https://github.com/webpack-contrib/sass-loader.git (sass-loader), https://github.com/webpack/webpack-cli.git (webpack-cli).
 This software contains the following license and notice below:

 Copyright JS Foundation and other contributors